paulie-o74/wordle-py/README.md

 ### Testing user stories

-All user stories were extensively tested and the clear and simple interface, constant feedback as well as gaining insight from different people testing it without any prior knowledge of the game, all helped in the deployment of this project.
+All user stories were extensively tested and the clear and simple interface, constant feedback as well as gaining insight from different people, including my mentor, testing it without any prior knowledge of the game, all helped in the deployment of this project.

 1. As a first time user, I want to know what is expected of me on the log in screen